DiamondLightSource/fast_rsm/docs/source/jobsfromgda.rst

     /dls_sw/i07/scripts/gda-zocalo/test_zocalo_functions.py

-this will allow you to access the functions *mapstart*, *currentScan*, *mapend*
+this will allow you to access the functions *mapstart*, *currentScan*, *mapend* GDA provides the functions *mapstart*, *currentScan*, *mapend*, which are explained below.
+Note that these require the epics IOC to be running during data collection to work, there is a function checkzocalo() which will check this is running and attempt to restart it if not.
+It is probably a good idea to put this at the start of any script where this processing is reqired.

 To create a map to be sent for processing automatically, the format is as follows